ChristianVillalba/react_sandbox/README.md

 ## Description

 Sandbox is a browser-based developoer environment, initiallly created with React in mind.
 This project is a basic tutorial to use CodeSandbox.
 It displays a Heading and two Paragraphs.
-The objective was to be able to code using CodeSandbox, link and fork my projects and finally commit the project to GitHub.
+My goal was to be able to use CodeSandbox, link and fork my projects, write my code and finally commit the project to GitHub.

+## Notes

-## Babel
+### Babel
 Babel is a JavaScript Compiler,
 It takes modern JS (JSX in this case) and compile it down to a version fo JavaScript compatible with any browser.

-## React & ReactDOM Modules
+### React & ReactDOM Modules

-### React Module
+#### React Module
 Our HTML is compiled by the React Module (line 1 in index.js)

-### ReactDOM Module
+#### ReactDOM Module
 ```
 ReactDOM.render( input1 , input2 )
 ```